csoneson/treeclimbR/README.md

 # treeclimbR

-`treeclimbR` is a new algorithm to pinpoint the data-dependent resosultion on hierarchcial hypotheses.
+`treeclimbR` is an algorithm to pinpoint the data-dependent resosultion on hierarchcial hypotheses.

 ## Installation
 ``` r